delthas/senpai/README.md

 - no logs are kept,
 - history is fetched from the server via [CHATHISTORY],
 - networks are fetched from the server via [bouncer-networks],
-- messages can be searched in logs via [SEARCH].
+- messages can be searched in logs via [SEARCH],
+- files can be uploaded via [FILEHOST] (with drag & drop!)

 ## Quick demo